Pat Patterson

-Pat Patterson (born Pierre Clermont; January 19, 1941 – December 2, 2020) was a Canadian-American professional wrestler and producer, widely known for his long tenure in the professional wrestling promotion WWE, first as a wrestler, then as a creative consultant and producer, or agent.
+Pat Patterson (born Pierre Clermont; January 19, 1941 – December 2, 2020) was a Canadian professional wrestler and producer, widely known for his long tenure in the professional wrestling promotion WWE, first as a wrestler, then as a creative consultant and producer, or agent.
 He is recognized by the company as their first Intercontinental Champion and creator of the Royal Rumble match.
 He was inducted into the WWF Hall of Fame as part of the class of 1996.

 In 2019, Patterson became the oldest person to win a title in WWE history, after winning the WWE 24/7 Championship at age 78.
 He was described by journalist Dave Meltzer as "Vince McMahon's right-hand man" and "one of the chief architects of the WWE, playing an integral role in helping it become a global phenomenon".

 Early life

 Patterson was born into an impoverished French-speaking family in the Ville-Marie borough of Montreal, Quebec, Canada on January 19, 1941.
 He began training to wrestle at the age of 14 at Loisirs Saint Jean Baptiste.
 He was raised Roman Catholic, and was an altar boy.
 He expressed an interest to a priest in becoming one himself, but was advised it would not have worked, because he was "too adventurous".